replicatedhq/replicated-field-labs/instruqt/using-config-options/03-using-config-values/assignment.md

 Save your changes and create a new release.
 With the changes made, when a user selects to connect to their own database, the postgres resources (StatefulSet, Service, Secret & PVC) will not be created.

+### What if I have a helm chart instead of manifests?

+If `postgres` or any other optional component in your application is packaged as a helm chart, you can then set them as [optional charts](https://docs.replicated.com/vendor/helm-optional-charts)

 ## Getting the STS App to Connect to the Correct Database